phetsims/vector-addition/doc/implementation-notes.md

 _Explore 1D_ screen:

-* Scenes are based on graph orientation (horizontal and vertical), rather than snap mode (Cartesian and Polar).
+* Scenes are based on graph orientation (horizontal and vertical), rather than snap mode (Cartesian and polar).
 * Vectors can be translated and scaled via direct manipulation, but not rotated.
 * Component vectors are not displayed.
 * Vector angles are not displayed.